hardin47/st47s-and-d47a/content/blog/2022-06-06-the-islands/index.markdown

 #### positive

-* students were able to reflect on needing bigger sample sizes (although for most of the non-sig studies, `\(H_0\)` was probably true, making sample size almost a moot point)
+* students were able to reflect on needing bigger sample sizes (although for most of the non-significant studies, `\(H_0\)` was probably true, making sample size almost a moot point)
 * in-class presentations, the other students asked great questions about the experimental design or other nuances of the study.
 * across the groups, there was an investigation of many different sampling types.
     - systematic sampling by looking at every 4th house
-    - random sampling by collecting all students on island in high school
+    - cluster sampling by collecting all students on a particular island in a particular high school
     - multi-stage sampling (systematically choosing a house and randomly choosing a person in a house)
 * students reflected on whether the variables were realistic, e.g., the number of times a ball could be bounced in a minute seemed to be about half of what would be realistic for human students with a basketball.
 * the project reinforced working with R to code, make graphs, and present work in a reproducible format.